Compare Auto Insurance in Indianapolis

-Indianapolis is known as “The Crossroads of America” because it sits at the intersection of five major interstate highways: I-65, I-69, I-70, I-74, and I-865.
+Indianapolis is known as “The Crossroads of America.”
+That's because it sits at the intersection of five major interstate highways: I-65, I-69, I-70, I-74, and I-865.
 With all those interstates, and the driving they entail, cheap car insurance is important for all Indianapolis residents.

 How much is car insurance in Indianapolis?
-Even though drivers here are good behind the wheel, average car insurance rates in Indianapolis are higher than both the state and national averages.
-On average, auto insurance in Indiana costs $642.19 per year.
-The national average annual cost is $866.31.
+People may drive safe here, but car insurance rates in Indianapolis are higher than the state and national averages.
+On average, auto insurance in Indiana costs $666.24 per year.
+The national average price is $889.01.

 Prices may vary depending on your zip code thanks to traffic congestion, weather conditions and crime rates.

-Last year, 17,210 people used QuoteWizard to compare auto insurance quotes in Indianapolis, IN from multiple companies, and find the cheapest rates.
+Last year, 17,210 people used QuoteWizard to compare auto insurance quotes in Indianapolis, IN from multiple companies to find the lowest rates.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Indianapolis last year.
+These are the most common car insurance companies reported by QuoteWizard users in Indianapolis, Indiana last year.

 Other popular Indianapolis, Indiana car insurance companies: Erie, MetLife, Indiana Farm Bureau, Safeco, USAA, 21st Century, Travelers, and Country Financial.